How to Apply - General Surgery QE

 - At least 40 cases listed in surgical critical care (SCC), with at least 1 in each of the 7 categories.
 You also must have cases listed in nonoperative trauma.

-Residents in Canadian programs: Complete and submit the ABS operative experience report via the ABS website.
+Residents in Canadian programs: Complete and submit the ABS operative experience report via the online form.
 See note above about requirement for SCC, nonoperative trauma and TA cases.

-3) Signature Form - signed by you and your program director and mailed to the ABS office
+3) Signature Form - signed electronically by you

 - Note: To avoid the late fee, the signature form must be submitted by 4:30 p.m.
 ET on the deadline date.

 4) Nonrefundable Application Fee - paid by credit card via the ABS website

-- Submit your credit card payment (Visa, Mastercard, American Express, Discover) where indicated; a completed application form must be submitted first.
+- Submit the credit card payment (Visa, Mastercard, American Express, Discover) where indicated; a completed application form must be submitted first.
 A separate exam fee will also be required once the application is approved.

-5) Documentation of ACLS, ATLS, FLS and FES - mailed to the ABS office
+5) Documentation of ACLS, ATLS, FLS and FES - submitted via the ABS website

 - Upload PDF versions of certificates showing that certification in each of these programs was successfully achieved.
 Applicants do not need to be currently certified in these programs.